HybridDog/playerplus/README.md

 PlayerPlus mod for minetest

-This mod lets the player walk faster when walking on ice, slows down the player when walking on snow or in water, and makes touching a cactus hurt... enjoy!
+This mod lets the player move faster when walking on ice, slows down the player when walking on snow or in water, and makes touching a cactus hurt... enjoy!

 https://forum.minetest.net/viewtopic.php?t=10090&p=153667